jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/45_label_training_data/10_custom_labels/_index.md

 ## Creating your dataset

-To create your analogue guage detection model, you first need to create a dataset to train the model with.
-For this workshop, our dataset is composed of images you have taken of the analogue guage.
+To create your analogue gauge detection model, you first need to create a dataset to train the model with.
+For this workshop, our dataset is composed of images you have taken of the analogue gauge.

 To create your dataset: